tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

   suite.
 - `enc` is replaced with the empty string.
 - `payload` is replaced with the value computed above.

+If the client offered ECH in the first ClientHello, then it MUST offer ECH in the second.
+Likewise, if the client did not offer ECH in the first ClientHello, then it MUST NOT not offer ECH in the second.

 #### Rejected ECH